 With over 100 head offices, Calgary hosts more head offices per capita than any other city in the country.
 It also has the highest concentration of small businesses compared to any major city in Canada.
 If you want to start a business and are looking to work with educated, hardworking, professional, and experienced people, then Alberta is a great option.

 Small businesses in Western Canada with credit issues that are in a short-term cash crunch can take advantage of our merchant cash advance services by easily applying on our website.
-These aren’t typical loans.
+These aren’t typical funding.
 The transactions are almost completely unregulated and don’t affect credit.
-Instead, a merchant cash advance is a fixed-price loan based on a business’s future sales.
+Instead, a merchant cash advance is fixed-price funding based on a business’s future sales.
 Payments on this funding are made daily, are based on sales volumes, and made until the advance and fees are paid in full.
-For larger funding, businesses can take advantage of commercial loans in Alberta from SharpShooter Funding© to realize their growth potential.
+For larger funding, businesses can take advantage of commercial funding in Alberta from SharpShooter Funding© to realize their growth potential.